Bakersfield Beavertail Cactus

-Bakersfield beavertail cactus likes soil that is well draining.
+Bakersfield Beavertail Cactus likes soil that is extremely well-draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.

 Also known as

-Heil's beavertail pricklypear, Trelease's beavertail pricklypear, Beavertail cactus, Beavertail pricklypear and dwarf prickly pear 'amethyst wave'
+Heil's beavertail pricklypear, Trelease's beavertail pricklypear, Beavertail cactus, Beavertail pricklypear, dwarf prickly pear 'amethyst wave' and Opuntia basilaris.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

 Bakersfield Beavertail Cactus love being close to bright, sunny windows 😎.